mkliment/flights-analytics/README.md

 # Flights Analytics

-Note: Structure of the Spark Scala applications is taken from following repository: https://github. com/godatadriven/scala-spark-application (thanks to author: Tim van Cann from GDD)
+Note: Structure of the Spark Scala applications is taken from [following repository](https://github.com/godatadriven/scala-spark-application) (thanks to author: Tim van Cann from GDD)

 This repository contains simple "real-time" Spark streaming processing pipeline which produce most popular source airports per time windows.

 ## Definition of processing pipeline

 Processing pipeline has 2 main steps:
-1. __download__: we use `com/schiphol/PopularAirportsDownloader.scala` which downloads on a local filesystem (TODO: fixme to Minio)
-  `routes` dataset. (submit command with: ```./submitTask0.sh```, check steps bellow). from http URL.
+1. __download__: we use `PopularAirportsDownloader.scala` which downloads on a local filesystem (TODO: fixme to Minio) `routes` dataset. (submit command with: ```./submitTask0.sh```, check steps bellow). from http URL.
 This is input dataset for the Spark jobs which are part of next step of the pipeline;
 2. __process and store results__: at this step we have Spark jobs which aggregates data and provide as output top N airports which have the most destinations (routes) which can be reached by those source airports.
 For this step we have 3 different spark jobs:
-* `com/schiphol/PopularAirports.scala`: a batch Spark job that read in the routes dataset.
+* `PopularAirports.scala`: a batch Spark job that read in the routes dataset.
 Create an overview of the top N airports used as source airport.
 Write the output to a filesystem (submit command with: ```./submitTask1.sh```).
-* `com/schiphol/PopularAirportsStream.scala`: Spark streaming application same as previous Spark job using Spark Structured Streaming
-   API of Spark and use the dataset file as a source (submit command with: ```./submitTask2.sh```).
+* `PopularAirportsStream.scala`: Spark streaming application same as previous Spark job using Spark Structured Streaming API of Spark and use the dataset file as a source (submit command with: ```./submitTask2.sh```).
-* `com/schiphol/PopularAirportsWindowAgg.scala`: Spark Streaming job where aggregations are done using sliding windows.
+* `PopularAirportsWindowAgg.scala`: Spark Streaming job where aggregations are done using sliding windows.
 We can pick any window and sliding interval.
 The end result is the top N airports used as source airport within each window stored on filesystem
   (submit command with: ```./submitTask3.sh```).